sumitsojha88/Placement-Preparation/README.md

 2. If your solution is asymptotically faster than the one in the main branch.
 3. If your algorithm is of the same time complexity but with reduced code size.
 In this case, comment out the original solution and make a pull request with your solution.
 4. If you have another method of solving the problem which is asymptotically slower than the original method then, comment your solution in the main file and make a pull request.
-5. If you would like to make any positive change to the lectures content
+5. If you would like to make any positive change to the resources content.

 ## I appreciate any feedback
 Constructive criticisms or code reviews of any kind are very much welcome.